solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 the `silent repair phase`, but even if this rare case occurred, we plan to flush gossip on successful restart before entering normal validator operation.

-To be extra cautious, we will also filter out `LastVotedForkSlots` and `RestartHeaviestFork` in gossip if a validator is not in `silent repair phase`.
+To be extra cautious, we will also filter out `RestartLastVotedForkSlots` and `RestartHeaviestFork` in gossip if a validator is not in `silent repair phase`.

 ### 2. `silent repair phase`: Repair ledgers up to the restart slot